-- Eat food grown locally. - Grow more of your own food. - Reduce or eliminate meat in your diet. - Reduce or eliminate processed foods in your diet. - Take action against the current food system. - Work for a more democratic food system that leads to food sovereignty. - Join local, national and international efforts to promote food justice and climate justice.
+- Eat food grown locally. - Grow more of your own food. - Reduce or eliminate meat in your diet. - Reduce or eliminate processed foods in your diet. - Work to build an alternative to the current food system. - Work for a more democratic food system that leads to food sovereignty. - Join local, national and international efforts to promote food justice and climate justice.